 If you have been asked to an interview under caution

 - Don't ignore it

 - Get help and advice if you can

-What is the Single Fraud Investigation Service (SFIS)?
+What is the Counter Fraud and Compliance Directorate?

 An adviser can check whether you are entitled to the benefits you have been getting, or whether the case against you is weak or wrong.
 They may also be able to help you find a solicitor or accredited representative to come with you.

 A criminal defence solicitor or accredited representative can advise you about your rights in the interview which could become part of a criminal investigation.
 Accredited representatives are qualified members of staff of criminal defence firms who can deal with things like Interviews under Caution.
-If you are on a low income may be able to get Legal Aid to pay for help from either a solicitor or an accredited representative (see Get advice for more information).
+If you are on a very low income you may be able to get Legal Aid to pay for help from either a solicitor or an accredited representative (see ‘Try to get advice’ on p.x for more information).

 Can you spare a few minutes?